wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 # ID 266 gen 117 top level 5 path _btrbk_snap/root.20211214T1035
 # ID 267 gen 118 top level 5 path _btrbk_snap/home.20211214T1035
 ```
 Now you can always revert your system to `root.20211214T1035` or restore your home files from `home.20211214T1035`.
-Note that BTRBK by default creates readonly snapshots, so if you want to restore your whole system to a certain snapshot you need to follow the [restore backups with BTRBK guide](https://github.com/digint/btrbk#restoring-backups).
+Note that BTRBK by default creates read-only snapshots, so if you want to restore your whole system to a certain snapshot you need to follow the [restore backups with BTRBK guide](https://github.com/digint/btrbk#restoring-backups).

 ### Step 4c: create systemd timer for BTRBK to run every hour
 On servers that run constantly I usually use the `crontab` for automatic snapshots with BTRBK; however, on my laptop I use a systemd timer instead.
 First let's check the timer and service that is shipped with BTRBK: